davidpham0312/sisu/README.md

 # Programming 3 project template

 Group pr000g.
 The project is developed using VSCode.

+## Introduction

+The program can be used to investigate the degree structures of study programmes in Tampere University.
+In addition the user’s progress over their studies can be viewed.
+The user can define their own study programme and mark courses completed to it as the studies go forward.

 ## Folder structure